-One of the biggest benefits of Chrome is the ability to use extensions which adds to the functionality of the browser.
+One of the biggest benefits of Chrome is the ability to use extensions, adding to the functionality of the browser.
 This means that it can do so much more than what you would expect from a bog-standard web browser.
 The Chrome Web Store is absolutely full of extensions, themes, and much more.
-This means that the customization options are endless, and you can tailor the web browser exactly how you would like it.
+This means that the customization options are endless, and you can adjust the web browser to exactly how you would like it.

-However, when it comes to choosing the best VPN extension for Chrome, you are certainly spoilt for choice.
-This means that deciding which one is best suited for your needs is a task that is easier said than done.
+When it comes to choosing the best VPN extension for Chrome, you are certainly spoiled for choice.
 Thankfully, we are here to help make things easier by providing our top recommendations.
 So, without any further ado, here’s everything you need to know.

 Best VPN extension for Chrome